majoarteaga/majoarteaga.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
 I am a Finance Ph.D student at Bocconi University.
 Previously, I worked as a financial stability researcher at Bank of Mexico.
-I hold a BA and MA in Economics from Center for Research and Teaching in Economics (CIDE) in Mexico City.
+I hold a BA and MA in Economics from Center for Research and Teaching in Economics (CIDE) in Mexico City. \

+\
+See my full CV <a href="url">here</a>
+.\

+\
+<b>Research interests<\b>: Financial Stability, Financial Intermediation, Regulation